Solita-Warehouse/solita-warehouse/README.md

 <div align="center">

 <h1 align="center">Solita-warehouse</h1>
+<h2>Branch for testing XmlRpc connection, do not merge in main.
+See link below for explanation</h2>
+<a href="https://www.notion.so/gianad/XmlRpc-in-Android-3a303291faa34cf1ab1de5afdef8f03f?pvs=4">Changes made in the project</a>
 <h3 align="center">
     This project was created on the courses Softala-projekti / Multidisciplinary Software Project<br />
 <br />